 Cd(CH3)2 + Te(i-C3H7)2 + H2 → CdTe + CH4 + i-C3H8

 As in Si and Si1-xGex epitaxial processes, MOCVD compound semiconductor epitaxial processes are carried out using a high flow of hydrogen carrier gas to ensure good crystallinity in the epitaxial layer and, in some cases, to participate in the deposition chemistry.
 Reactor system for compound semiconductor epitaxy by MOCVD come in a variety of configurations.
 The basic components of a MOCVD reactor system are shown in Figure 3.
 The system is composed of subsystems that include reactant storage, a gas handling and control manifold, the reaction chamber and a pump exhaust system.
 Hydrogen carrier gas and gaseous metal hydride co-reactants feed systems for the MOCVD reaction chamber and are similar to those in conventional APCVD and LPCVD systems.
 Since most organometallic compounds are volatile liquids, bubbler systems that use hydrogen to entrain the organometallic compound in the vapor phase are required ("alkyl source" in Figure 3).
 Modern MOCVD epitaxy systems incorporate similar subsystems to those shown in Figure 3 and incorporate advanced designs for the deposition chamber that ensure high quality epitaxial layer growth and high throughput.
-AIXTRON, for example, offers batch systems that employ either a planetary susceptor or a close-coupled showerhead design as shown in Figure 4.
+AIXTRON, for example, offers batch systems that employ either a planetary susceptor (Fig 4(a)) or a close coupled showerhead design as shown in Fig 4(b).

 For additional insights into semiconductor topics like this, download our free MKS Instruments Handbook: Semiconductor Devices & Process Technology